Home » Our Medical Detox Center in Columbus, OH

 Stimulants, such as cocaine, Adderall, and crystal meth typically take the shortest amount of time to detox from, and symptoms depend on a number of factors including length of use, frequency of use, and route of administration.
 Between the first six and 24 hours, users will experience an initial crash.
 After 24 and 36 hours, a person will begin to feel tired, depressed, and have sleep problems.
 Oftentimes, stimulant withdrawal will end from 96 hours to a few weeks after the last dose of the stimulant was taken.

 In addition, the duration of your detox program also depends on the frequency of your substance use.
-You may have to undergo medical detoxification in Ohio for an extended period of time due to the amount of the substance that you have taken.
+You may have to undergo detoxification in Ohio for an extended period of time due to the amount of the substance that you have taken.
 Mixing various substances together will often result in a longer detox process.

 A stay in a medical detox program also depends on any underlying medical conditions you have at the time of treatment.
 Your height, weight, age, and mental health history can also play a role.
 To learn more and understand your options call us today at 800-481-8457

-Make the commitment to your health and your future and call Ohio Addiction Recovery Center toll-free today.
+Commit to your health and your future and call Ohio Addiction Recovery Center toll-free today.
 A specialist is always standing by ready to help you through this difficult time in any way that they can.
 Calls to our office are always confidential and free of charge.
 Whether you just need some advice, want to know the warning signs of substance abuse, or would like to enter a detox center in Ohio; we can help.
 A better life, free from substance abuse is possible, and it might just be a phone call away.

 Recovery Can Start Today